 Panormo is a wonderful beach destination, its prime location makes it a perfect destination for both romantic and family holidays.
 Here’s everything you need to know about Panormo, Crete.

 Where is Panormo, Crete Located?

 Panormo, Crete, is very conveniently located.
 It is on the north coast of Crete, between Chania and Heraklion, roughly in the center of the island, with easy access to many of Crete’s most exciting regions and activities.

 How to Get to Panormo Crete

 It’s very easy to get to Panormo.
-If you are arriving at the Nikos Kazantzakis International Airport in Heraklion, you’ll find your car at the Heraklion airport, so you can be on the road in no time.
+If you are arriving at the Nikos Kazantzakis International Airport in Heraklion, you’ll find your rental car at Heraklion airport, so you can be on the road in no time.
 From the airport, the main road that runs along the north coast will take you there in just under an hour.
-If you are arriving at the Chania International Ioannis Daskalogiannis Airport, you’ll also find our car rental office at Chania airport, with a simple access to the main coastal road.
+If you are arriving at the Chania International Ioannis Daskalogiannis Airport, you’ll also find our car hire office at Chania airport, with a simple access to the main coastal road.
 The drive is about an hour and a half.
 Panormo is east of Chania, and west of Heraklion.

 If you’re arriving in either Chania or Heraklion on a ferry, a car can be waiting for you at Heraklion Port so that you can be on the road as soon as you dock.